-RLCS – Season X is the second – Season of the Rocket Championship in 2020, moving into 2021.
+RLCS – Season X is the second – Season of the Rocket League Championship Series in 2020, moving into 2021.
 This weekend saw the conclusion of Winter: Europe Regional Event 3 came to an end, with a well-deserved victory for Team BDS.
 However, this one was also hard-earned….

 Team BDS earned their success with a thrilling 4:3 final against Giants Gaming (GIA).
 This result was a little surprise: BDS lost a duel against Giants Gaming with 2:4 earlier in the tournament and therefore had to fight their way through the loser bracket.
 But there they defeated Dignitas with a clear 4:0 and thus earned a second chance.
 Then came the big final and their revenge.